Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 succulent-plant.jpg

-Succulent plants can be displayed in more than way, and very unusual for that matter, but probably the most popular and eye-pleasing is the succulent wall garden - a kind of vertical garden that can be hanged to the wall.
+Succulent plants can be displayed in more than one way, and very unusual for that matter, but probably the most popular and eye-pleasing is the succulent wall garden - a kind of vertical garden that can be hanged to the wall.

 While succulents can be planted in individual pots and hanged to the wall, they can also be planted in a wall planter that can be large as the wall itself, or smaller, depending on what wall area you want to decorate proportionately to the room.
 Either way, succulents are very versatile and look especially stunning when planter vertically, due to their atypical looks.